connor-makowski/pamda/README.md

 x(3) #=> [1,2,3]
 x(4) #=> [1,2,4]

-# Each set of inputs returns a function
+# Each set of inputs returns a callable function
 # You can stack inputs on a single line for clean functional programming
 curriedMyFn(1,2)(3) #=> [1,2,3]
 ```